webuniverseio/webuniverse/source/_posts/asynchronous-programming-with-ES6-generators-promises-and-npm-co.md

 //Context binding example
 co.call(context, function* getResults() {/*'this' will point to context*/})
 ```
 Then it checks, if `gen` is a function.
-It it is, then co needs to initialize a generator object by calling a function and it also ensure that `this` has a proper context.
+If it is, then co needs to initialize a generator object by calling a function and it also ensure that `this` has a proper context.
 If `gen` is already a generator object, a statement will be skipped:
 ``` js co/index.js:co
 if (typeof gen === 'function') gen = gen.call(this);
 ```